-7.2.1 Baseline GNP/Epoxy
+1. Baseline GNP/epoxy

-For the baseline panel, which consists of only epoxy and carbon fiber (i.e., no GNP), a ratio of 26.4 g hardener was added to 100 g resin in a 1200 mL metal beaker.
+For the baseline epoxy and carbon fiber, a ratio of 26.4 g hardener was added to 100 g resin in the 1200 mL metal beaker.
 For a 400 g batch, that is 316.46 g resin and 83.54 g hardener.
-The beaker was placed under a Ross High Shear Mixer (HSM-100 LSKI) with 2 in. dispersion blade, and the blade was adjusted so that it was centered and close to the bottom of the beaker.
+The beaker was placed under a Ross High Shear Mixer (HSM-100 LSKI) with 2" dispersion blade, and the blade was adjusted so that it was centered and close to the bottom of the beaker.
 The resin and hardener were mixed at 1000 rpm for 3 min, until the two parts were thoroughly mixed.
-75 ml of ethyl acetate was added to the mixture, which was then mixed for 3 min at 1500 rpm.
-Solvent dilution was required to meet a 60 percent fiber volume target for the prepreg material.
+75 ml of ethyl acetate was added to the mixture, which was then mixed for 3 minutes at 1500 rpm.
+Solvent dilution was required to meet a 60% fiber volume target for the prepreg material.
 The resin/hardener/ethyl acetate mixture was poured into the lined reservoir on the prepregger (Research Tool Corporation Model 40 Hot-Melt Prepregger) for use with AS4 3K Hexcel Hextow continuous carbon fiber.
 The drum speed used was 160 (1.7 rpm), and the carriage speed was adjusted to minimize tow overlap or gaps.
-Once the prepreg sheet was 12 in. wide, the prepregger was stopped, a protective sheet of wax paper was laid over the top of the prepreg, and it was cut.
-The 6×1 ft sheet of prepreg was removed from the drum and cut into 1×1 ft sheets of prepreg, then stored in the freezer at -7 °F.
+Once the prepreg sheet was 12" wide, the prepregger was stopped, a protective sheet of wax paper was laid over the top of the prepreg, and it was cut.
+The 6 ft x 1 ft sheet of prepreg was removed from the drum and cut into 1 ft x 1 ft sheets of prepreg, then stored in the freezer at -7 °F.

-7.2.2 CF/GNP/Epoxy
+2. CF/GNP/epoxy

 For the 2 and 4 wt% Graphene nanoplatelets (GNP) in epoxy and carbon fiber, the GNP were first dispersed in the resin.
-GNP were to the 1200 ml metal beaker.
+GNP were added on top of resin in the 1200 ml metal beaker.
 Amounts are listed below: